About the Castaways Sculpture Awards

 Castaways Poetry Prize

-The 2016 Castaways Poetry Prize offers an opportunity for persons with a literary talent to be involved in Castaways.
+The 2016 Castaways Poetry Prize offered an opportunity for people with a literary talent to be involved in Castaways.

-For full guidelines and to see the winner of 2015 Castaways Poetry Competition please visit our Castaways Poetry Prize page.
+To see the winner of the 2016 Castaways Poetry Competition, please visit our Castaways Poetry Prize page.

 Castaways Photography Competition

-The City of Rockingham would like to acknowledge our event partners: Alcoa, GDF Suez Kwinana, Artcom, Fremantle Ports and Lions Club of Rockingham.
+The City of Rockingham would like to acknowledge our event partners: Alcoa, Engie, Artcom, Fremantle Ports and the Lions Club of Rockingham.
 Thank you for making this wonderful local event possible.